WHAT TO EXPECT

 The B&B in Honfleur is very rustic, dating back to the 1800's.
 Each room is unique.
 Two people may have to share a room with twin beds, while another will have their own room.
 Four people may have to share a bathroom.
 You will have a feeling of staying in a home rather than a hotel.
 There will be no air conditioning.
 There is no tv.
 There is wifi.
 Christine, the hostess, will prepare our dinners.
 She is a lovely french woman who speaks english.

 We will eat breakfast and lunch together, part of the your package.
 The breakfasts will be continental, those provided in the hotels.
 Breakfast will be consisting of croissants, jam, cheeses, cold meats, fruit, yogurt, juice and coffee.
 Lunches will either be picnic or brasseries.
 Picnics will include local cheeses, pate, baguette, seasonal fruits, and delicious pastry and beverage.
 For dinner, you may join Kim, or have dinner at a place of your choosing.
 The cost of dinners will be your responsibility.
 Two dinners will be at the B&B (25 euros) Kim will suggest restaurants for dinner that are highly rated.
 Restaurants will range in price from 35 to 85 euros.
-On the day of the dinner cruise, you will be responsible for your lunch.

 A private van driven by Kim, will be the mode of transportation outside of Paris.
 This allows the group a more personal travel experience.
 Inside Paris, we will use the metro system.